Rbetesh22/Rbetesh22/README.md

-# Hi there, I'm Ralph Betesh 👋
+# Hey!
+I'm Ralph Betesh 👋

 ## About Me
 I'm a passionate Computer Science student at Columbia University with a deep interest in using the power of big data and AI to solve real world problems